AvinSJ/BasicREST_python_flask/README.md

         This is a  Python program  used to show, insert and delete itmes into the sql database.

 REST_API.py:
-    This is REST API created using the flask framework of python.
-Data can be viewed and inserted from and to both the server and SQL database simultaneously.
+    This is REST API created using the flask framework of python.Flask RESTFUL was used GET and POST data.

+TEST.py
+    This is a tester program  used to conduct requets for the REST API.